UDS

 • Know how to apply the identified process changes to collect and report data on similar clinical quality measures.

-2 sessions between June-August: Presentation from subject matter experts and facilitated discussion on Data Governance and Process Mapping
+2 sessions between July-August: Presentation from subject matter experts and facilitated discussion on Data Governance and Process Mapping

 Eligibility and How to Apply

-To ensure effective and compelling peer learning and discussions, the program facilitators will assign selected participants to a cohort with other health centers that have similar characteristics (e.g., goals, interests, and challenges).
-This year’s RAPID series will include up to three cohorts, each focused on a different electronically specified clinical quality measure.
+To ensure effective, engaging, and compelling discussions, the program facilitators will assign selected participants to groups with other health centers that have similar characteristics (e.g., goals, interests, and challenges).
 Due to limited space, priority will be given to health centers with:

 • UDS experience